 Generally, we see our collaborations focusing on the following partners:

 Our parents/carers and families:

-Gesher is a family school and parents actively contribute to our success.
-We know how much parents care and how much openness and partnership matters.
-Parents and the school work closely together through regular communication so that learning can be supported and reinforced at home.
+Gesher is a family school, and parents actively contribute to our success.
+We know how much parents care and how much openness and partnership matter.
+Parents and the school work closely together through regular communication to support and reinforce learning at home.
 Employment opportunities, fundraising and in-school activities, such as tree planting and camps, are often led by parents.
-Parents also provide support to each other through new parent mentorship schemes and social events
+Parents also support each other through new parent mentorship schemes and social events.

-Gesher’s community partnerships ensure our young people are well prepared for life and work.
+Gesher’s community partnerships ensure our young people are well-prepared for life and work.
 Meaningful links with employers enable young people to experience relevant work contexts through their studies.
-Real world projects, internships and enterprises are designed and woven into the curriculum so that both young people and employers benefit from each other’s contributions.
-This close relationship has reciprocal benefit: it engages our learners and builds empathy, insight and expertise about inclusion into the workplace.
+Real-world projects, internships and enterprises are designed and woven into the curriculum so that young people and employers benefit from each other’s contributions.
+This close relationship has reciprocal benefits: it engages our learners and builds empathy, insight and expertise about inclusion in the workplace.